-A report may be made at any time (including during non-business hours) using the telephone number or email address or by mail to the office address listed for the Title IX Coordinator or any other official listed.
+Such a report may be made at any time (including during non-business hours) using the telephone number or email address or by mail to the office address listed for the Title IX Coordinator or any other official listed.

-2. Report online, using the reporting form posted at https://kings.guardianconduct.com/incident-reporting

-Anonymous reports are accepted but can give rise to a need to investigate.
-King's College tries to provide supportive measures to all Complainants, which is impossible with an anonymous report.
-Because reporting carries no obligation to initiate a formal response, and as King's College respects Complainant requests to dismiss complaints unless there is a compelling threat to health and/or safety, the Complainant is largely in control and should not fear a loss of privacy by making a report that allows King's College to discuss and/or provide supportive measures.
+Report online, using the reporting form posted at https://kings.guardianconduct.com/incident-reporting Anonymous reports are accepted but can give rise to a need to investigate.
+The King's College (Recipient) tries to provide supportive measures to all Complainants, which is impossible with an anonymous report.
+Because reporting carries no obligation to initiate a formal response, and as the King's College (Recipient) respects Complainant requests to dismiss complaints unless there is a compelling threat to health and/or safety, the Complainant is largely in control and should not fear a loss of privacy by making a report that allows the King's College (Recipient) to discuss and/or provide supportive measures.

-• Confidential reporters are professional counselors in the College Counseling Center, Student Health Center medical staff, and Campus Ministry professional staff, including priests and laypersons, acting in their capacities as counselors are confidential reporters.
+- Confidential reporters are professional counselors in the College Counseling Center, Student Health Center medical staff, and Campus Ministry professional staff, including priests and laypersons, acting in their capacities as counselors are confidential reporters.
 Those staff members are:

+- Counseling Center

-Counseling Center Tina Arendash, Director Administration (570) 208-5873
+- Ms. Tina Arendash, Director of the Counseling Center

-Julia Lettieri, Counselor Building
+- Ms. Julia Lettieri, Counselor

-Harli Haggerty, Counselor Sixth Floor
+- Ms. Harli Haggerty, Counselor

+- Campus Ministry

-Campus Ministry Rev. Brogan Ryan, C.S.C., Director Campus Ministry (570) 208-5890
+- Fr.
+Brogan Ryan, C.S.C., Director of Campus Ministry

-Center
+- Fr.
+Russell McDougall.
+C.S.C., Associate Director of Campus Ministry

-Student Health JoAnn Kosik, Director Andre Hall (570) 208-5852
+- Student Health Center

-Center

-A Formal Complaint means a document filed/signed by the Complainant or signed by the Title IX Coordinator alleging a policy violation by a Respondent and requesting that King's College investigate the allegation(s).
+A Formal Complaint means a document filed/ signed by the Complainant or signed by the Title IX Coordinator alleging a policy violation by a Respondent and requesting that the King's College (Recipient) investigate the allegation(s).
 A complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information in the section immediately above, or as described in this section.

-As used in this paragraph, the phrase "document filed by a Complainant" means a document or electronic submission such as by electronic mail or through an online portal provided for this purpose by King's College that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the complaint and request the Recipient investigate the allegations.
+As used in this paragraph, the phrase "document filed by a Complainant" means a document or electronic submission such as by electronic mail or through an online portal provided for this purpose by the King's College (Recipient) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the complaint and request the Recipient investigate the allegations.